-CRT2033 Classic and Contemporary Cakes
+\CRT2033 Classic and Contemporary Cakes

 From classic genoise rolades to contemporary fondant covered topsy turvy cakes, this course covers all aspects of cake baking and building.
 Students go from the basics of cake making through a complete understanding of cake structure development and how to alter formulas.
 A variety of decorating icings, coatings and fillings are covered and several styles of cakes are produced.
 Piping skills are developed and enhanced.
 Cakes included are American birthday cake, French wedding cake, Jaconde covered mousse cake, torten, gateau and charlottes, and specialty/ celebration cakes.
-Prerequisite: CRT2032 with a 'C' or better.
-This course may be taken once for credit
+This course may be taken once for credit.

-CRT2034 Advanced Sugar and Chocolate
+\CRT2034 Advanced Sugar and Chocolate

 This course takes the student to a higher level of sugar and chocolate skills such as blown sugar, sugar presentation pieces, chocolate display pieces, molded chocolates, bon bons, truffles, nougatine, crystalline and non-crystaline and gelee based candies.
 Students design and execute show pieces to display cakes, candies and other confections for their capstone project.
 Topics include, velvetizing with chocolate, making silicon chocolate and sugar molds, building sugar and chocolate show pieces to include blown sugar, molded chocolate and other advanced sugar products.
-Prerequisite: CRT2027 and CRT2028 with a 'C' or better.
-This course may be taken once for credit.
+This course may be taken once for credit

-CRT2037 Plated Desserts
+\CRT2037 Plated Desserts

-6 credits (3 lec, 6 lec/lab hrs/wk) This class will focus on plated restaurant style desserts to include hot desserts such as cobblers, buckles, custards, soufflees and bread pudding.
+(3 lec, 6 lec/lab hrs/wk) 6 credits This class will focus on plated restaurant style desserts to include hot desserts such as cobblers, buckles, custards, soufflees and bread pudding.
 Cold and frozen desserts will include sorbets, gelatos, espuma, semifreddos, and bombes.
 Individual cakes, tortes and tartletts will also be presented.
-Intermezzos course and pallet refreshers will include granita and the cheese course will introduce the student to appropriate after dinner cheeses with accompaniments to include crackers, candied nuts and gastriques.
+Intermezzos course and pallet refreshers will include aranita and the cheese course will introduce the student to appropriate after dinner cheeses with accompaniments to include crackers, candied nuts and gastriques.
 Plating design and development with a focus on fine dining along with mignardise concepts will also be included in this course.
 Dessert wines and spirits will also be incorporated into this class.
-Prerequisites: CRT2015 and CRT2032 with a 'C' or better.
 This course may be taken once for credit.

-CRT2038 Applied Visual Principles
+\CRT2038 Applied Visual Principles